Vanessa Mio, Ph.D.

 Vanessa has spent summers touring with the National Youth Orchestra of Canada; participating in the Casalmaggiore International Festival in Italy; teaching in Tuscany for a Professional Teachers Workshop alongside Mimi Zweig; and studying at the Banff Centre for the Arts with the Très Chic Piano Trio (Chamber Music Residency for Pre-Formed Ensembles).
 Recent performances have included chamber music concerts with the Penderecki String Quartet, the Kitchener-Waterloo Chamber Orchestra, and the Windsor Symphony Orchestra.

 In addition to teaching and performing, Vanessa has pursued a variety of professional development opportunities and has become a sought-after clinician, teacher, and adjudicator.
+Vanessa is a String Examiner with The Royal Conservatory of Music, College of Examiners.
 She has presented her research at provincial and international conferences (including the International Society for Music Education, the American String Teachers’ Association, the Ontario Music Educators’ Association, and the Canadian Society for the Study of Education), and has recently published an article in the International Journal of Music Education.
-She will be presenting a workshop at the Indiana Music Education Association Professional Development Conference in January 2018 and a juried poster presentation with current research results at the American String Teacher Association National Conference in March 2018.
+She presented two workshops outlining her doctoral research results at the Indiana Music Education Association Professional Development Conference in January 2018, a juried research poster presentation with current research results at the American String Teacher Association National Conference in March 2018, and a guest lecture in a Research in Education (Masters level) class at the University of Windsor in March 2018.
 Vanessa has also adjudicated various festivals across Canada, including the upper string division of the Ontario Music Festivals Association Provincial Competition in May of 2017.
-She has participated in an intensive pedagogy seminar at The Royal Conservatory of Music (College of Examiners), taught at the Nova Scotia Suzuki Violin Institute in Halifax, NS, attended the Starling-DeLay Symposium for Violin Studies at The Juilliard School, participated in a workshop led by Brian Lewis at the Southwestern Ontario Suzuki Institute, and attended a Retreat for Violin and Viola Teachers at Indiana University Jacobs School of Music.
+She has taught at the Nova Scotia Suzuki Violin Institute in Halifax, NS, attended the Starling-DeLay Symposium for Violin Studies at The Juilliard School, participated in a workshop led by Brian Lewis at the Southwestern Ontario Suzuki Institute, and attended a Retreat for Violin and Viola Teachers at Indiana University Jacobs School of Music.
 Vanessa has also presented string workshops and demonstrations at the Kitchener Public Library and at numerous public and high schools throughout the Kitchener-Waterloo region in order to foster music education within the community through outreach programming.

 Vanessa is a member of the American Federation of Musicians of the United States and Canada (AFM), Canadian Music Festival Adjudicators’ Association (CMFAA), Ontario Music Educators’ Association (OMEA), Canadian Music Educators’ Association (CMEA), American String Teachers Association (ASTA), International Society for Music Education (ISME), and the Suzuki Association of the Americas (SAA).